-On November 2, 1971, Seattle voters approve Initiative No. 1, which establishes a large historic district to "preserve, improve and restore the Pike Place Market" and "prohibit alterations, demolition, or construction" without approval of a 12 member commission.
+On November 2, 1971, Seattle voters approve Initiative No. 1, which establishes a seven-acre historic district "to preserve, improve, and restore the Pike Place [Market] ... prohibiting alterations, demolition, construction," or other modifications without approval of a 12-member commission.
 The measure passes by a vote of 76,369 to 53,264, a three-to-two majority, and ends an eight-year controversy over the fate of the Market.

-The campaign was the culmination of more than eight years of controversy over the Central Association's efforts to replace the market with offices, hotels and parking garages.
-The City of Seattle adopted a scaled back urban renewal plan that preserved a 1.7-acre "core" Market.
+The campaign was the culmination of more than eight years of controversy over the efforts of the Central Association (later the Downtown Seattle Association) to replace the Market with offices, hotels, and parking garages.
+The City of Seattle had adopted a scaled-back urban renewal plan that preserved a 1.7-acre "core" Market.

-The controversy ended when Seattle voters sided with preservationists and voted to "save" the entire Market district.
+The controversy ended when Seattle voters sided with preservationists and voted to save the entire seven-acre Market historic district.